xattacker/RxRequiredPropertyChecker/README.md

 # RxRequiredPropertyChecker
-a RxSwift Related component, help checking property is filled or not
+a RxSwift Related component, help checking property has been filled

 # Installation